The Seattle Mariners (28-25) host the New York Yankees (32-23) at T-Mobile Park on Monday to open a three-game series. T...

 Where did the Seattle Mariners finish the season?

-The Mariners finished in third place in the AL West in 2020.
-They were one game ahead of the Los Angeles Angels in their division.
+The Mariners finished in second place in the AL West in 2022.

 How many games did the Seattle Mariners win?